Research & Best Practices

 Fog computing checks all the boxes for the concept of “SCALE,” some of the primary metrics and benefits that manufacturers expect to see from their IIoT investment.
 SCALE covers Security, Cognition, Agility, Latency and Efficiency, and here, we will examine exactly how fog computing fulfills and facilitates each of those.

-• Security: By moving many processes to more local fog nodes, rather than the cloud, fog computing reduces the chances of a security threat that may cause a loss of access or connectivity in the case of unplanned downtime.
+• Security: By moving many processes to more local fog nodes, rather than the cloud, fog computing in IIoT reduces the chances of a security threat that may cause a loss of access or connectivity in the case of unplanned downtime.
 Fog nodes can also act as defense mechanisms, blocking incoming traffic in the case of a targeted attack and protecting data sources.

 • Cognition: Fog nodes provide vastly increased speed with a reduction in latency, enabling near-real-time analytics and decision-making.
 In addition, the processing power of fog nodes enables automated decision-making at a more local level, as well as effective digital twin enablement to allow engineers to monitor, predict and troubleshoot production conditions more accurately.